 Key Features of Microsoft Dynamics:

-- Third-party Integrations – Provides integrations with multiple platforms like Lync, Word, Outlook, Sharepoint, among others.
+- Third-party Integrations – Provides integrations with multiple platforms like Lync, Word, Outlook, and Sharepoint, among others.

 - Predictive Analytics – Generates robust reports and actionable insights using its in-built analytics module.

 - Industry-Specific – Focuses on multiple industries, including service, finance, retail, manufacturing, and the public sector.